ipfabric/docs/docs/overview/index.md

 !!! warning

-    If you are planning to use FTP/SFTP IP Fabric backup option, recommended disk space has to be doubled.
+    If you plan to use FTP/SFTP IP Fabric backup, the recommended disk space must be doubled.

     For 500 devices 180 GB, for 1 000 devices 200 GB and so on.